Jazmine Hughes: Career

 deservedly popular."
 Interviewing Hughes in 2015, Longform Podcast describes her as "very young and...very successful in her short time in the media world;" Hughes earned her editorial post at The New York Times Magazine at age 23.
 The Huffington Post named Hughes's Hairpin piece on her sisters to its year-end list of "28 Pieces From 2014 That Should Be Required Reading For Women" and Autostraddle called her piece on dressing like Cookie Lyon to battle imposter syndrome one of 2015's "best longform written by women."
 Hughes has also profiled Elaine Welteroth of Teen Vogue and Charlemagne Tha God for the New York Times Magazine.

 Forbes named Hughes to its 2018 30 Under 30 list for media.
 In 2020, she received the ASME NEXT Award for Journalists Under 30.
 In 2023, she received the National Magazine Award for Profile Writing.

 On November 3, 2023, the New York Times announced that Hughes had resigned, after having signed with Jamie Lauren Keiles the Writers Against the War on Gaza letter, an open letter accusing Israel of attempting to "conduct genocide" in the course of the Gaza war.
 The newspaper said that Hughes' actions were a "violation of The Times’s policy on public protest".

 Advocacy

 Hughes is also a cofounder of the group Writers of Color, establishing a searchable database of contemporary writers of color in order to "create more visibility for writers of color, ease their access to publications, and build a platform that is both easy for editors to use and accurately represents the writers."

 Honors

 In May 2018, Hughes was awarded an honorary doctorate in humane letters from her alma mater, Connecticut College, making her the youngest person ever to receive an honorary doctorate from the school.
+In 2026, she was a recipient of the Torchbearer "Carrying Change" Awards' Illuminator Award.